ShaikMehraj/Data_preprocess/README.md

 One-Hot Encoding is best for Nominla cattogorical data.
 Label encoding is best for Ordinal cattogorical data.
 Dummies encoding is best for when need to keep lighter and removes a duplicate category in each categorical variable.

+Binning :
+Binning is the process of grouping or categorizing continuous data into smaller, discrete sets called "bins" or "buckets".
+This technique is widely used in data mining and machine learning to convert continuous variables into categorical ones, such as turning age into "age ranges".